 The historical port town of Akko (also: Akkon) has around 50,000 inhabitants.
 Its old town atmosphere is very oriental.
 Akko has been mentioned in the bible's Old Testament; Alexander the Great, the Romans, Sultan Saladin, and the Crusaders all have been to Akko.
 Napoleon didn't succeed to conquer the city though.
 The old town of Akko as a UNESCO World Heritage site is part of every Israel round trip.
 During the summer, Akko's beach is very populated, and Akko's Arabian market is a popular location for tourists and locals alike.

 Tamra (25,000 inhabitants) is located on the hills which rise behind the plains of Akko.
 With clear weather, from Akko you have a fantastic view over Akko and the Mediterranean Sea.
-For this reason, Akko is a popular town for short trips of people from the neighbouring cities who enjoy Akko's attractively priced traditional Arabic restaurants.
+For this reason, Tamra is a popular town for short trips of people from the neighbouring cities who enjoy Tamra's attractively priced traditional Arabic restaurants.

 The town is dominated by Arabic Israelis living in extended family clans.
 Arts, culture and community are highly valued in Tamra; many citizens are highly educated and have studied abroad.
 They are particularly friendly and open towards foreigners and it is easy for our participants to get integrated into the town community.